rust-hosted-langs/book/booksrc/chapter-simple-bump.md

 these gaps so we'll have to modify it before it can allocate into fragmented blocks.

-Remember that in Immix, only whole lines are considered for reuse.
-To recap, a block is divided into lines.
+To recap, in Immix, a block is divided into lines and only whole lines are considered for reuse.
 When objects are marked as live, so are the lines that an object occupies.
 Therefore, only lines that are _not_ marked as live are usable for allocation into.
+Even if a line is only partially allocated into, it is not a candidate for further allocation.

 In our implementation we will use the high bytes of the `Block` to represent these line mark bits, where each line is represented by a single byte.